philippe-heitzmann/Churn_Case_Study/README.md

-## Please refer to the .pdf file for the complete slide deck presented to senior management for this 2nd round interview customer churn case study.
+## Please refer to the .pdf file for the complete slide deck presented to senior management for this 2nd round interview customer churn case study

 ### Churn Case Study Overview